cirrusflyer275ds/ctx-eor-site/docs/index.md

   - toc
 ---

-# CTX-EOR
+# Hireway

 ## Trial Your Next Hire.
 Without the Risk.

-CTX-EOR handles payroll, taxes, compliance, and onboarding — so you can test real performance before committing to a full hire.
+Hireway handles payroll, taxes, compliance, and onboarding — so you can test real performance before committing to a full hire.

 [Book a Demo](#) | [See How It Works](how-it-works.md)